open-cogsci/osdoc/include/correct_response.md

 ## Correct response

 The *Correct response* field indicates which response is considered correct.
-After a correct response, the `correct` variable is automatically set to 1; after an incorrect response (i.e. everything else), `correct` is set to 0.
+After a correct response, the `correct` variable is automatically set to 1; after an incorrect response (i.e. everything else), `correct` is set to 0; if no correct response is specified, `correct` is set to 'undefined'.

 You can indicate the correct response in three main ways: